akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 1. Starting the job and reading the first product

     - The job opens the file to import, it reads the first product in the file and converts it into a standard format.
-    - If an error or a warning is thrown during this step the product is marked as invalid.
+    - If an error or a warning is thrown during this step, the product is marked as invalid.

 2. Process the product and check the product values

-    - If no errors has been thrown in the previous step, the read and converted product is then processed by a product processor.
+    - If no errors have been thrown in the previous step, the read and converted product is then processed by a product processor.
     - If an error is thrown while processing, the product is marked as invalid.

 .. note::